TechnicalPursuit/TIBET/doc/markdown/tibet-decrypt.1.md

 ## DESCRIPTION

-Decrypts a string using the same approach used by the TDS.
-This command is provided as a convenience allowing you to read a TDS_CRYPTO_KEY environment value and then decrypt passwords or API keys to verify them.
+Decrypts a string using the same approach used by various TIBET server-side components.
+This command is provided as a convenience allowing you to decrypt API and service configuration values as needed to verify them.

-Note that you can also set TDS_CRYPTO_SALT to alter the salt value used for the encryption and decryption processes.

 ## OPTIONS